Lamoda Business Analyst Salary in Moscow Metro Area | RUB 2.7M-RUB 3.03M+ | Levels.fyi

 The median Business Analyst compensation in Moscow Metro Area package at Lamoda totals RUB 3.03M per year.
-View the base salary, stock, and bonus breakdowns for Lamoda's total compensation packages.
+View the base salary, equity, and bonus breakdowns for Lamoda's total compensation packages.
 Last updated: 10/1/2025

 Company